tillitis/tkey-ssh-agent/README.md

 For more information about the apps, see subsections below.

 Note that development is ongoing.
-For example, changes might be made to the signerapp, causing the public/private keys it provides to change.
+For example, changes might be made to the signer app, causing the public/private keys it provides to change.
 To avoid unexpected changes, please use a tagged release.

 See [Release notes](docs/release_notes.md).